Read This First

 Prompt 4: Discuss the rise and current status of “jive” English.

-The section turns on Historical Background and Rise, Integration into Mainstream Culture, and Modern Usage and Cultural Legacy.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Historical Background and Rise, Integration into Mainstream Culture, and Modern Usage and Cultural Legacy in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Historical Background and Rise distinct from Integration into Mainstream Culture.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Historical Background and Rise distinct from Integration into Mainstream Culture.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 African American Vernacular English (AAVE)